Edmund Glaise-Horstenau: Assignment in Croatia

 The lack of response from the OKW at Glaise-Horstenau's criticism of the Ustaše's methods increasingly frustrated him and caused deep tension with Ante Pavelić, the poglavnik, or head, of the Independent State of Croatia.
 By 1944, he had grown so dismayed at the atrocities that he had witnessed that he became deeply implicated in the Lorković-Vokić plot to overthrow Pavelić's regime and to replace it with a pro-Allied government.

 The subsequent failure of that attempt turned Glaise-Horstenau into persona non grata for both the Croatians and the Nazis.
 In the first week of September, Pavelić and German ambassador Siegfried Kasche conspired together and effected his removal on 25 September.
 Glaise-Horstenau's withdrawal from the scene opened the door for the total politicalization of the Croatian armed forces, which occurred over the next several months.
+Glaise-Horstenau was then assigned to the Führerreserve and entrusted with the obscure task of military historian of the southeast theater until his capture by the US Army on 5 May 1945.
+During the war years, he was awarded the German Cross in silver and the Knight's Cross of the War Merit Cross with swords.

-Suicide
+Post-war life and suicide

-Glaise-Horstenau was then passed into Führer-Reserve and entrusted with the obscure task of Military Historian of the South East until his capture by the US Army on 5 May 1945.
-Fearing extradition to Yugoslavia or Austria, he committed suicide at Langwasser military camp near Nuremberg, Germany, on 20 July 1946.
+Glaise-Horstenau was interned in prisoner of war camps, wrote an autobiography and testified as a defense witness for Seyss-Inquart at the Nuremberg trials.
+Fearing extradition to Yugoslavia or Austria, he committed suicide at Langwasser military camp near Nuremberg, on 20 July 1946.